Diesel-Net/kiwi-8/README.txt

 I have included pre-built binaries for both Windows and MacOS (.exe file and .app bundle respectively)

-You can dowload them here:
+You can download them here:
 https://github.com/tomdaley92/Chip8/releases

 Most games are playable, however there are